This Series X era Xbox controller is £36 with code on Ebay

 Normally we'd not advise you to pick up refurbished controllers, but given the sterling reputation of the seller (99.9% positive feedback), the 12 month warranty offered and the additional discount code, the savings here are substantial enough to warrant it.

 Beyond this particular deal, why the Xbox Series controller in general?
-Well, as we alluded to in the introduction, this controller has seen significant improvements over the Xbox One.
+Well, as we alluded to in the introduction, this controller has seen significant improvements over the Xbox One version.
 The d-pad is noticeablely more precise, making it easier to navigate in 2D games or produce complicated inputs in fighting games, while the face buttons feel more snappy and tactile, almost like a mechanical switch.

 There's a new Share button which can be used in Steam to take screenshots too.
 The shape of the controller is also improved, making it more comfortable to hold for long periods.